pnocera/tailscale-mcp-server/README.md

 # Tailscale MCP Server

-A comprehensive MCP (Model Context Protocol) server for managing Tailscale resources using the official Tailscale Go client library v2.
+An MCP (Model Context Protocol) server for managing Tailscale resources using the official Tailscale Go client library v2.
 This server provides complete coverage of the Tailscale API with enhanced, self-descriptive tools powered by OpenAPI documentation.

 ## 🚀 Features